hunter-college-ossd-spr19/DOxygen-project-evaluation-02/evaluation.md

 ### Summary

-This project is not one I would choose to participate in because communication amoung users and contributors seems limited, and there seem to be few resources for first time contributors.
-That said the project is well organized, and for someone who uses DOxygen regularly and is comfortable contributing to open source software this could be a great way to contribute to a project they are passionate about.
+Overall, because of the size and user base of this project, DOxygen is a very active open source project.
+However, this project is not one I would choose to participate in because communication amoung users and contributors seems limited, and there are few resources for first time contributors.
+That said, the project is well organized, and for someone who uses DOxygen regularly and is comfortable contributing to open source software this could be a great way to contribute to a project they are passionate about.